inBeat/inbeat-website/content/articles/influencer-marketing-mobile-apps.md

 ---
 Micro-influencer marketing is a powerful strategy for mobile apps.
 It acts as a user acquisition channel, a content creation pipeline, and a top of the funnel awareness for your brand.

-> “Over the last 2 years, we’ve experienced cases of influencer-driven UA ads performing twice as well (in terms of click-through rate %) as other creatives in our video networks at the time.”
+{{% quote author="Jon Howard" position="Head of Influencer Relations at Flaregames" %}}
->
+Over the last 2 years, we’ve experienced cases of influencer-driven UA ads performing twice as well (in terms of click-through rate %) as other creatives in our video networks at the time.
-> \- **Jon Howard, Head of Influencer Relations at Flaregames**
+{{% /quote %}}

 There are many levers you can pull to make influencer marketing work.